-- Entries column: the number of entries contained in the Glossary
+- Entries: the number of entries contained in the Glossary

-- Languages column: the number of languages contained in the Glossary
+- Languages: the number of languages contained in the Glossary

-- Date Modified column: the date the Glossary was last modified and name of the user who performed the modification
+- Date Modified: the date the Glossary was last modified and name of the user who performed the modification

-- Date Created column: the date the Glossary was first created and name of the user who created the Glossary
+- Date Created: the date the Glossary was first created and name of the user who created the Glossary

 - Ellipses: click to perform an action on an individual Glossary.
 Actions include: